SparKLAW

 Most "AI company" pitches end with "fire the whole team."
 That's not what this is.
 SparKLAW extends the people you trust.
 It does not replace them.

-The cost savings are real, but they come from leverage, not elimination.
+The leverage is real, and it comes from extension, not elimination.
 One founder with SparKLAW out-executes a twenty-person ops org because the tedious 80% runs itself.
 You spend your day on the 20% that actually moves the business.

 Yes, this is a sales page.
 The math still works.